CNA-Tech/PKS-Ninja/LabGuides/Lab1-IntroToKubernetes/readme.md

 </details>
 <br/>

-5.4.2 Edit the `frontend-deployment_NodePort.yaml` file, near the bottom of the file in the Service.Spec section, add the value `type: LoadBalancer` as shown in the following snippet:
+5.4.2 Edit the `frontend-deployment_LoadBalancer.yaml` file, near the bottom of the file in the service spec section, add the value `type: LoadBalancer` as shown in the following snippet:

 ``` bash
 spec: